linatal/WordAlignments_dictionary/README.md

 ### Reduce filesize (optional)

-Because of potential memory issues, it is recommended to reduce the size of dataset, example to 20mio lines:
+Because of potential memory issues, it is recommended to reduce the size of dataset, for example to 20mio lines:

 ```
 head -n 20000000 paracrawl.de > paracrawl.de